itarano/nifi-minifi-deploy/README.md

 # nifi-minifi-logs

-Docker environment to deploy NiFi template flow to MiNiFi agent.

-This repository includes and example for MiNiFi agent to send remote data to NiFi instance (example with MiNiFi log data).
+Docker environment for analyze log data from minifi agent to nifi (example with MiNiFi log data).